Questions and answers

 Sustainable museum

-• To ensure that these targets can be met, several different aspects need to be addressed: building shape, energy supply, construction materials, HVAC and lighting technology.
-Plans for the Stettler Building, for example, which was built in 1879, include insulation for the roof and replacement of windows that will also help optimise the building service installations both in terms of dimensioning and operation as well as reduce both the energy requirements and cost of cooling and heating.
-The property at Hodlerstrasse 6, which was built in the 1950s, will also be renovated and converted in compliance with modern-day energy efficiency guidelines and become more environmentally friendly and economical to operate.
+Plans for the Stettler Building, for example, which was built in 1879, include insulation for the roof and replacement of windows, which will also help optimise the building service installations both in terms of dimensioning and operation as well as reduce both the energy requirements and cost of cooling and heating.
+The building at Hodlerstrasse 6, which was built in the 1950s, will also be renovated and converted in compliance with modern-day energy efficiency guidelines and become more environmentally friendly and economical to operate.
 This will be done in coordination with the specifications of the Office for the Preservation of Historical Monuments.
-The building that will replace the Atelier 5 building will be constructed in line with the principles of sustainability.
+The completion of the replacement building and the simultaneous renovation of the Stettler Building and the building at Hodlerstrasse 6 will enable synergies in the area of energy supply and building services equipment; the architectural and structural details will be worked out together with building services equipment specialists within the scope of project planning.

 • To optimise the use of resources, regional solutions are to be found wherever possible when transporting materials to the museum and when manufacturing products for the museum.
 Building systems and materials should be robust, easy maintenance and guarantee that they retain their value for a long time to come.
 Studies at the beginning of the competition process showed that there were no preferences regarding preservation or reconstruction with regard to sustainability over the entire life cycle.
 The solid construction will indeed consume more grey energy during construction, but will make it possible to save energy on climate control during operation.
 As such, sustainability has been incorporated as a key selection criterion throughout the entire competition process under the leadership of Prof. Brian Cody.